nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 The member _bd_ to the right of the point of interest is prevented from translating or rotating (see general comments above).
-Therefore, all of the translation must occur on the left side of the point of interest, and the rotation must be kept to zero.
+Therefore, all of the translation must occur on the left side of the point of interest, and the rotation must be kept to zero (to match the right side).

 Virtual work: